scs/substrate-api-client/README.md

 }
 ```
 By implementing this trait with a custom RPC client, most basic functionalities of the `Api` can already be used.
-Currently, there is no `no_std` example available that shows the full implementation of the `Request` trait.
+Currently, there is no `no_std` example available.
 But the [`tungstenite_client`](https://github.com/scs/substrate-api-client/blob/d0a875e70f688c8ae2ce641935189c6374bc0ced/src/rpc/tungstenite_client/client.rs#L41-L64) provides a relatively simple `std` example.
 If a websocket library is available in your `no_std` environment, then your implementation may look similar.

 #### Subscription
  A little more complex is the second trait [`Subscribe`](https://github.com/scs/substrate-api-client/blob/d0a875e70f688c8ae2ce641935189c6374bc0ced/src/rpc/mod.rs#L50-L62), which does not only send a subscription request to the node, it also keeps listening and updating accordingly.